knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

     2. But its how you interpret these symptoms makes all the difference.
 The story you tell yourself about why you are stressed.
     3. Turn your attention to something good (excitement of test than fear).
     4. Also momentarily turn your attention to your breathing.
 This counteracts the flight or flight response that fuels anxiety.
-2. Face your fears and always have a plan B. (Todo life and startup)
+2. Face your fears and always have a plan B.
 3. Divide your worries between good worries and bad worries.
 Write them down.
 Then try to ignore bad worries.
-(Todo)
 4. Brain can trick you into thinking that what you have done is correct.
 Try to blink, take deep breath to try to shift you attention and then double check what you have done using big picture perspective asking yourself does this make sense.
 5. Try to have different perspective in learning and understanding.
 Like top-down & bottom-up.
 6. Try to define some rules to check what you have done is correct or not.
 Like checking units of both side of equation in maths.

-Todo: Todos in it and the things which I knew wrong.
+## Todo
+Things I have to remind myself of doing or following.
+Usually I don't do following.

+1. For things you don't know plan to include diffused mode.
+2. Spaced repetition,
+3. Learn something in a way to form chunk efficiently.
+4. Try to think of ideas while jogging.
+5. Plan to learn context switching.
+6. Recall the material you learn.
+7. Deliberate practice
+8. Beware of illusions of competence and Einstellung
+9. Interleaving
+10. Procrastination:
+    1. Habit
+    2. Product not the process
+    3. Rewards
+    4. Write what works for you to overcome procrastination and what doesn't.
+11. Broaden your passion instead of just following them.
+12. Before sleep summarize all day learning.
+(Blog)
+13. Create visual metaphor
+14. Change your thinking, change your life.
+15. Plan both studying and testing session.
+16. Beware of the story you tell yourself about why you are stressed.
+17. Face your fears and always have a plan B. (Todo life and startup)
+18. Divide your worries between good worries and bad worries.